Sato hyperfunctions via relative Dolbeault cohomology

-\begin{remark} Since we always assume $M$ to be orientable, as we see in the above example, we may omit the relative orientation $or_{M/X}(M)$ in the definition of hyperfunctions through the isomorphism $\Z_M(M) \simeq or_{M/X}(M)$.
+\begin{remark} Since we always assume $M$ to be orientable, as we see in the above example, we may omit the relative orientation $or_{M/X}(M)$ in the definition of hyperfunctions via the isomorphism $\Z_M(M) \simeq or_{M/X}(M)$.
 Here we fix the isomorphism so that $1 \in \Z_M(M)$ is sent to the positively oriented generator of $or_{M/X}(M)$.
-This omission has no impact on usual treatment of hyperfunctions, however, some particular operations such as coordinate transformations or integration of hyperfunctions require special attention: For example, let us consider the coordinate transformation $x = -x$ in the above example.
+This omission does not have much impact on usual treatment of hyperfunctions, however, some particular operations such as coordinate transformations or integration of hyperfunctions require special attention: For example, let us consider the coordinate transformation $x\mapsto -x$ in the above example.
 It follows from the definition that $\delta(x)$ remains unchanged by this.
 The element defined by \eqref{eq:dirac_without_orientation}, however, changes its sign under this transformation.
-Hence, when we omit the orientation sheaf, we are required to change the sign of a hyperfunction manually under a coordinate transformation reversing the orientation.
-For the integration of hyperfunction densities, a similar consideration is needed, see Subsection {\ref{subsection:integration}} for details. \end{remark}
+Thus, if we omit the orientation sheaf, we are required to change the sign of a hyperfunction manually under a coordinate transformation reversing the orientation.
+For the integration of hyperfunction densities, a similar consideration is needed, see Subsection~{\ref{subsection:integration}} for details. \end{remark}